CBI-PITT/mesospim_utils/README.md

 # If installing on linux / SLURM nodes that will do deconvolution:
 pip install -e ~/src/mesospim_utils psfmodels

-# If installing on windows that will be used for ImarisStitcher align/resampling:
+# If installing on systems that will be used only for metadata inspection or non-decon utilities:
 pip install -e ~/src/mesospim_utils
 ```